brevzin/cpp_proposals/3074_consexpr_union_lifetime/constexpr-union-lifetime.md

 ## Existing Practice

-There are two similar features in other languages that I'm aware of.
+There are three similar features in other languages that I'm aware of.

-Rust has [`MaybeUninit<T>`](https://doc.rust-lang.org/std/mem/union.MaybeUninit.html) which is similar to what's proposed here as `std::uninitialized<T>`.
+Rust has [`MaybeUninit<T>`](https://doc.rust-lang.org/std/mem/union.MaybeUninit.html) which is similar to what's described here as `std::uninitialized<T>`.

 Kotlin has a [`lateinit var`](https://kotlinlang.org/docs/properties.html#late-initialized-properties-and-variables) language feature, which is similar to some kind of language annotation (although additionally allows for checking whether it has been initialized, which the language feature would not provide).